apostrophecms-legacy/apostrophe-media-sources/README.md

   }
 ```

-Notice that the `Unsplash` Api require to create a free developper account which will provide you an access key.
+Notice that the `Unsplash` Api require to create a free developer account which will provide you an access key.

 Of course you should use an environment variable, to avoid storing key in your source code.